 a.
 If a parent has been told by his/her child that he/she has been the target of aggression, parents should encourage their child to report the incident to a staff member.
 If the student cannot, or will not do so, parents should inform school authorities directly.
 If possible, a written record should be brought to the school (include: who, what, when it started, how often, where, and names of witnesses). b.
 Parents should never support or condone retaliation on the part of their child.
-Parents should also encourage the child to inform the school of any cases of known aggression, a.
-Pre-established consequences will be assigned for acts of aggression as well as threats or acts of retaliation against any person who reports aggression, bullying, and harassment.
-Consequences will increase in severity for real or threatened reprisal.
-Consequences will also be given for false accusations of aggression, bullying, and harassment.
-Consequences will follow progressive discipline.
-If aggressive behavior is intentional, repeated, and involves an imbalance of power between the people involved, it will be considered bullying/harassing behavior.
-Since bullying and harassment involve repeated behaviors, they will result in increased disciplinary action.
-Consequences for aggression will follow the rubric in the code of conduct.
+Parents should also encourage the child to inform the school of any cases of known aggression, particularly bullying or harassment, which their child was a direct witness.